 Exhibition in a library on collecting and archiving

-It would be a delusion to consider an archive as a stable source of truth.
-Nevertheless, the act of archiving and collecting is very important on the basis of uncovering – whether objective or biased – unspoken and neglected issues.
+It would be a delusion to consider an archive as a stable source for truth.
+Nevertheless, the act of archiving and collecting is very important for uncovering – whether objective or biased – unspoken and neglected issues.
 It presents a potential to challenge the user to confront muted realities.
-Therefore an archive may also become a tool for a tactile, emotional, and experience-based communication, and could open up a space for exchanging 'unrecognized' and 'unregistered' information for its users.
+Therefore, an archive may also become a tool for tactile, emotional, and experience-based communication and could open up a space for exchanging 'unrecognized' and 'unregistered' information for its users.

-In this chapter, the very act of collecting and archiving is linked with the presence of a library.
-Thus two distinctive projects, based on long-term research by Tom Nicholson and the Raqs Media Collective, find their way into the presence of the library.
+In this chapter, the very act of collecting and archiving is linked with a presence of a library.
+Thus, two distinctive projects, based on extensive research by Tom Nicholson and Raqs Media Collective, route their way in this presence.

 Agamben, Giorgio.
 Remnants of Auschwitz: The Witness and the Archive.
 New York: Zone, 1999, p: 146